dwc808/Microservice---Bankroll/README.md

 ## Making requests and receiving responses

 The following are examples requests that can be made to the Bankroll API.
-These requets were made with the Python requests library:
+These requests were made with the Python requests library:

 Adding funds to a user account:
 ```